Sale Save 50% for 3 months | Power your business with QuickBooks Claim nowBuy now

 Invoices and receipts have similarities, but understanding their differences will help you use them the right way within your business.

 Keeping track of invoices is an important part of getting paid on time and keeping your books clean.
-Your payment processor should provide you with the tools you need to create and track your invoices, issue receipts and reconcile payments.
+Invoicing software like QuickBooks provides you with the tools you need to create and track your invoices, match payments and save receipts.
 Organising these tasks in one place can streamline your processes and give you more time to focus on your business.
+Join a free 30-day trial and see how QuickBooks can simplify your invoicing.

 Related Articles